mozilla/pdf.js/README.md

     $ gulp mc-build

 This will build PDF.js in a minified form and zip it up in a file named `mcPDFjs-<version>.zip`.

+It's likely you're looking for the `mc-deploy-snapshot` below.

-### Deploying to Artifactory
+### Deploying an artifact to Artifactory
+Please make sure you don't have any uncommitted changes as they'd be zipped and deployed in the artifact too.
+Create the following environment variables with your artifactory credentials.
+The password could use your artifactory API key.  `artifactory_username` and `artifactory_password`.
+The following commands will first call `mc-build`.

+#### Deploying a snapshot
+You should be able to deploy a snapshot to artifactory by running the following command.

+    $ gulp mc-deploy-snapshot

+#### Deploying a release
 This will deploy straight to our libs-release-local repo, **you have been warned**.

 First make sure the version is correct in pdfjs.config.
-Please make sure you don't have any uncommitted changes as they'd be zipped and deployed in the release version too.
-Create the following environment variables with your artifactory credentials.
-The password could use your artifactory API key.  `artifactory_username` and `artifactory_password`.
 Then run:

-    $ gulp mc-deploy
+    $ gulp mc-deploy-release

 Please don't forget to tag the commit you deployed and push the tags to the repository with a command similar to the following: